 4. How advocacy fits in CARE’s emergency response

 CARE’s humanitarian mandate identifies advocacy as a tool that can be used as a response to humanitarian needs in emergencies.
-This reflects the organisation’s commitment to a holistic rights-based approach to humanitarian relief (refer to the chapter on Humanitarian policy framework).
+This reflects the organisation’s commitment to a holistic rights-based, gender transformative approach to humanitarian relief.

-CARE’s humanitarian mandate extends to protracted crises and post-crisis recovery where issues related to community rehabilitation, peace-building and reconstruction can be important for advocacy strategies.
-Country Offices considering longer-term advocacy strategies should refer to Annex 28.4 CI Advocacy Handbook
+CARE’s humanitarian mandate extends to protracted crises and post-crisis recovery where issues related to community rehabilitation, peacebuilding, and reconstruction can be important for advocacy strategies.
+Country Offices considering longer-term advocacy strategies should refer to the CI Advocacy Handbook (available in multiple languages).

 Country Offices may also identify advocacy as a strategy for reducing risk in their emergency preparedness plans.
 Refer to the chapter on Emergency Preparedness Planning, for advice on including policy analysis and advocacy in scenario development and risk-reduction measures.